Shaykh Ahmadullah: Education

-His formal education began under the guidance of his loving mother.
 He completed his primary education at Bashikpur Primary School.
 He then enrolled in a Qawmi madrasa.
 After studying for several years at multiple madrasas in Noakhali, he joined the Faizul Uloom Madrasa in Hatiya.
 There, he had the opportunity to study under the esteemed Islamic scholar Mufti Saiful Islam.
 He subsequently enrolled in the country's largest Islamic educational institution, Darul Uloom Hathazari Madrasa.
 From the Qawmi Madrasa Education Board (Wifaq), he achieved tenth place in the (Sanubiyya) higher secondary examination, third place in the (Fazilat) bachelor's examination, and in 2001, he secured second place in the combined merit list of Dawra-e-Hadith.
 After completing Dawra-e-Hadith, he completed his Ifta studies at Khulna Darul Uloom.

 When the Hatiya region was damaged by the 1988 floods, Ahmadullah left Noakhali and joined Darul Uloom Hathazari in Chittagong.
-In this madrasa he was the shakhred and servant of Mufti Shahidullah.
+In this madrasa he was a disciple of Mufti Shahidullah.
 He was also a classmate of Zakaria Abdullah and Anas Madani in this madrasah.